wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/education-deploy-applications/includes/deploy-win32-applications.md

 Intune for Education supports Win32 apps packaged as *msi* files; this is the format recognized by Windows Installer, the standard Microsoft technology used for deploying applications.
 This example walks through the steps to perform this task.

-1. Using a browser, connect to Intune for Education at [https://intuneeducation.portal.azure.com](https://intuneeducation.portal.azure.com).
+1. Using a browser, connect to Intune for Education at [Intune education portal](https://intuneeducation.portal.azure.com).

 1. In the Intune for Education console, select **Apps** from the menu on the left.